grisha/grisha.github.com/source/_posts/2017-05-01-go-web-app-part-3.markdown

 First, we need three pieces of external JavaScript.
-They are (1) React and ReactDOM, (2) Babel in-browser transpiler and (3) a little lib called Axios which useful for making JSON HTTP requests.
+They are (1) React and ReactDOM, (2) Babel in-browser transpiler and (3) a little lib called Axios which is useful for making JSON HTTP requests.
 I get them out of Cloudflare CDN, there are probably other ways.
 To do this, we need to augment our `indexHTML` variable to look like this: